Skip to Content

 Reflecting on Richard “Dick” Walsh’s Algonquin legacy

-An Algonquin Regional High School icon, Richard “Dick” Walsh passed on Saturday Sept.
+An Algonquin Regional High School icon, Richard “Dick” Walsh died on Saturday Sept.
 14 at the age of 92.
 Walsh has been a mainstay at ARHS for 64 years as an athletic director, physical education teacher, coach and most recently supporting students and staff in the cafeteria.
 Walsh, whom the stadium field is named after, left a mark on innumerable lives.
 The Harbinger would like to honor his legacy by taking a look back at past coverage of Walsh’s life and impact.

 Dick Walsh has been part of the ARHS community for 64 years as a coach, teacher, and volunteer.